 A Look at the Nutrition in Chicken Salad

 Why Eat Chicken Salad with Olive Oil Mayo?

 Extra virgin olive oil can help lower cholesterol levels according to studies.
 I’m not a registered dietician, but you can find plenty of information on the health benefits of olive oil.

 Need to make food changes due to bad cholesterol (LDL) and good cholesterol (HDL) levels?
 Using olive oil mayonnaise in the chicken salad, like this Chicken Salad with Olive Oil Mayo Lunch, could help.

 As an Amazon Associate, I earn from qualifying purchases.
 If you decide to make a purchase through my link, Amazon will pay me a commission for it.
 This doesn’t cost you anything additional.
 These commissions help to keep the rest of my content free, so thank you!

 When you want something light for lunch and feel like eating chicken salad but don’t want bread, try it on Ritz crackers.

-Carol Firenze discusses in Chapter Four of her book “The Passionate Olive, 101 Things To Do With Olive Oil” several health benefits of olive oil.
-Five of them are listed below:
+Carol Firenze discusses health benefits of olive oil in her book “The Passionate Olive, 101 Things To Do With Olive Oil.”
+Five of the benefits are listed below: